BoPann/my-cyber-logbook/soc-level1/Timestomp.md

   - cyber/atk
 ---

-pretend to be good guy by wearing a hat
+pretend to be good guy by wearing a tie (because everybody wears tie in the business building right?)
 ## Extended Readings
 - [timestomp](https://attack.mitre.org/techniques/T1070/006/)